emilxf-0/emilxf-0.github.io/_mainpages/about.md

 ## About me

 I'm a full-stack marketing professional turned game developer with 5+ years experience from the international start-up scene.
-I'm currently in my second year studying game programming at Yrgo.
+I have a passion for development and a strong background in marketing.
+I'm always looking for new challenges and opportunities to learn and grow.

 ### Experience
 **Programming internship**